 Environmental Sustainability Grants

-Frankston City Council has adopted the Greening our Future Environment Strategy (2014-2024) and through the Environmental Sustainability Grant program, funding of up to $1,000 is available to support community groups and organisations with environmental and sustainability projects that align with the four key themes of the Strategy:
+Frankston City Council, through its Environmental Sustainability Grants program, offers funding of up to $1,000 to support community groups and organisations with environmental and sustainability projects.

 - Protecting and enhancing natural assets

 The grant is open to not-for-profit, incorporated community groups and organisations (or those auspiced by a group that is incorporated).
 Please note they are not available for schools, businesses or individuals.

 For more information visit our Community Grants page.